vla6/Stereotyping_ROCDS/README.md

 4. Run the file 00_run_all.R

 Because exact Shapley values are calculated, runtimes are long.
 The number of samples analyzed can be reduced to speed up the scripts.

+**Information for towardsdatascience.com Readers**

+For the post titled "Fairness Metrics Won’t Save You from Stereotyping" (https://towardsdatascience.com/fairness-metrics-wont-save-you-from-stereotyping-27127e220cac), you only need to run scripts 00, 01, 02, 03, and 05.

+For the post titled "No Free Lunch with Feature Bias", run scripts 00, 01, 02,04, 06, and 07.